 400 conflict shifts to the courts

-When he arrived at the king archon's stoa, Socrates fell into a conversation about reverence with a diviner he knew, Euthyphro [399 Euthyphro], and afterwards answered Meletus's charge.
+When he arrived at the king archon’s stoa, Socrates fell into a conversation about reverence with a diviner he knew, Euthyphro [399 Euthyphro], and afterwards answered Meletus’s charge.
 This preliminary hearing designated the official receipt of the case and was intended to lead to greater precision in the formulation of the charge.
-In Athens, religion was a matter of public participation under law, regulated by a calendar of religious festivals; the city used revenues to maintain temples and shrines.
-Socrates's irreverence, Meletus claimed, had resulted in the corruption of the city's young men (Euthyphro 3c-d).
+In Athens, religion was a matter of public participation under law, regulated by a calendar of religious festivals; and the city used revenues to maintain temples and shrines.
+Socrates’s irreverence, Meletus claimed, had resulted in the corruption of the city’s young men (Euthyphro 3c–d).
 Evidence for irreverence was of two types: Socrates did not believe in the gods of the Athenians (indeed, he had said on many occasions that the gods do not lie or do other wicked things, whereas the Olympian gods of the poets and the city were quarrelsome and vindictive); Socrates introduced new divinities (indeed, he insisted that his daimonion had spoken to him since childhood).
 Meletus handed over his complaint, and Socrates entered his plea.
-The king-archon could refuse Meletus's case on procedural grounds, redirect the complaint to an arbitrator, or accept it; he accepted it.
+The king-archon could refuse Meletus’s case on procedural grounds, redirect the complaint to an arbitrator, or accept it; he accepted it.
 Socrates had the right to challenge the admissibility of the accusation in relation to existing law, but he did not, so the charge was published on whitened tablets in the agora and a date was set for the pre-trial examination.
 From this point, word spread rapidly, probably accounting for the spike of interest in Socratic conversations recorded (Symposium 172a–173b).
 [399 Symposium frame] But Socrates nevertheless is shown by Plato spending the next day in two very long conversations promised in Theaetetus (210d).
 [399 Sophist, Statesman]

-At the pre-trial examination, Meletus paid no court fees because it was considered a matter of public interest to stop irreverence.
-To discourage frivolous suits, however, Athenian law imposed a heavy fine on plaintiffs who failed to obtain at least one fifth of the jury's votes, as Socrates later points out (Apology 36a-b).
+At the pre-trial examination, Meletus paid no court fees because it was considered a matter of public interest to prosecute irreverence.
+To discourage frivolous suits, however, Athenian law imposed a heavy fine on plaintiffs who failed to obtain at least one fifth of the jury’s votes, as Socrates later points out (Apology 36a–b).
 Unlike closely timed jury trials, pre-trial examinations encouraged questions to and by the litigants, to make the legal issues more precise.
 This procedure had become essential because of the susceptibility of juries to bribery and misrepresentation.
-Originally intended to be a microcosm of the citizen body, juries by Socrates's time were manned by elderly, disabled, and impoverished volunteers who needed the meager three-obol pay.
+Originally intended to be a microcosm of the citizen body, juries by Socrates’s time were manned by elderly, disabled, and impoverished volunteers who needed the meager three-obol pay.

 In the month of Thargelion [May-June 399 Apology] a month or two after Meletus’s initial summons, Socrates’s trial occurred.
 On the day before, the Athenians had launched a ship to Delos, dedicated to Apollo and commemorating Theseus’s legendary victory over the Minotaur (Phaedo 58a–b).
 Spectators gathered along with the jury (Apology 25a) for a trial that probably lasted most of the day, each side timed by the water clock.
 Plato does not provide Meletus’s prosecutorial speech or those of Anytus and Lycon, who had joined in the suit; or the names of witnesses, if any (Apology 34a implies Meletus called none).
 Apology—the Greek ‘apologia’ means ‘defense’—is not edited as are the court speeches of orators.
 For example, there are no indications in the Greek text (at 35d and 38b) that the two votes were taken; and there are no breaks (at 21a or 34b) for witnesses who may have been called.
 Also missing are speeches by Socrates’s supporters; it is improbable that he had none, even though Plato does not name them.